cheredia19/each-us-presidential-election-1800s/README.md

     url: '1832_elec_pop_perc.csv'
   }}
  />
-**SOUTH CAROLINA: 11 electors were chosen by state legislature and awarded to John Floyd*
+**SOUTH CAROLINA: 11 electors were chosen by state legislature and awarded to independent candidate John Floyd, who got no popular votes*

 ## 1836